Skip to content

 # See allocated resources

 You have decided the node needs a reboot to clear a suspected memory leak.
-Safely cordon the node and verify that the scheduler respects your command.
+Cordon the node, verify that the scheduler avoids it, then uncordon it so the lab does not leave the cluster in maintenance mode.

 Solution